BZoennchen/supercollider-book/_sources/chapters/composing/music-theory/4-chords.md

 Since the lowest note within a chord is important with respect to the tonality of the chord, moving the second note down is called first inversion while making the third note the **bass note** is called second inversion.
 Of course, we can also move the *root* up instead.

-Because of the asymetric propertie of major and minor scales, inversion changes the **quality** of the chord!
+Because of the asymmetric properties of major and minor scales, inversion changes the **quality** of the chord!
 For example, E-G-B is **Em**, i.e. a (3, 4) semitones interval which is a **minor third** and a **major third**.
 Its first inversion G-B-E results in a (4, 5) semitones interval which is a **major third** and a **minor sixth**.